Shipping is designed to help publishers track vessels, container numbers and arrival dates.

 Enter any Notes you might have about the shipping delivery.

-Now add information about the Book(s) shipped: Choose a title from the drop down menu, enter the Quantity, and choose Project from the drop down menu as well as Retailer.
+Now add information about the Book(s) shipped: choose a title from the drop down menu, enter the Quantity, and choose Project from the drop down menu as well as Retailer.

-To add another book click Add another title
+To add another book click Add another title.

 In practise, this part of the system, when accessing it, will show you what your organisation is currently printing and what deliveries are on their way.
 There is an alternative entry point for adding shipping details to a title.